CORE-T: COherent REtrieval of Tables for Text-to-SQL: Dataset Preprocessing Details

-\paragraph{Additional benchmarks for future evaluation.} Beyond \textsc{Bird}, \textsc{Spider}, and \textsc{MMQA}, recent enterprise-oriented benchmarks such as \textsc{Spider 2.0} and \textsc{BEAVER} are promising targets for broader coverage.
-However, adapting them to our open-book pooled-table formulation requires additional preprocessing (e.g., pooling tables into a single corpus and removing scoping identifiers when present) and additional infrastructure to handle very large enterprise tables, in practice (notably resource-heavy SQL execution), which we plan to pursue in follow-up experiments.
+\paragraph{Additional benchmarks for future evaluation.} Beyond \textsc{Bird}, \textsc{Spider}, \textsc{MMQA}, and \textsc{BEAVER}, recent enterprise-oriented benchmarks such as \textsc{Spider 2.0} is a promising target for broader coverage.
+However, adapting it to our open-book pooled-table formulation requires additional preprocessing (e.g., pooling tables into a single corpus and removing scoping identifiers when present) and additional infrastructure to handle very large enterprise tables, in practice (notably resource-heavy SQL execution), which we plan to pursue in follow-up experiments.